-To track and share implementation progress with the public, the 2018 CAP calls for annual monitoring and reporting, summarizing progress toward overall GHG reduction targets and evaluating progress made on implementing each of the 19 City actions.
-The second annual report includes data tracked through 2019 and notable City actions that occurred in 2019.
+To track and share implementation progress with the public, the CAP calls for annual monitoring and reporting.
+The CAP implementation plan outlines how this will be accomplished.
+This first Annual Monitoring Report (Annual Report) summarizes progress toward overall GHG reduction targets and evaluates progress made on implementing each of the 19 City actions.
+This Annual Report includes data tracked through 2018 and additional notable City actions that occurred in 2019.